thingsboard/thingsboard.github.io/docs/pe/user-guide/dashboards.md

 import-dashboard:
     0:
         image: /images/user-guide/dashboards/managing-dashboard/import-dashboard-1-pe.png
-        title: 'Go to the "Dashboards" page and click on the "+" button in the upper right corner of the page and select "Import dashboard";'
+        title: 'Go to the "Dashboards" page and click on the "+" button in the upper right corner of the page and select "Import dashboard" from the drop-down menu;'
     1:
         image: /images/user-guide/dashboards/managing-dashboard/import-dashboard-2-pe.png
         title: 'In the dashboard import window, upload the JSON file and click "Import";'